-- Heat 2 tablespoons of cooking oil in a pan and fry the pork, prahok or fish sauce (optional) and 3 tablespoons of kroeung until the pork is cooked and lightly browned.
-When done, transfer to a soup/stew pot.
+- Heat 2 tablespoons of cooking oil in a pan and fry the pork, prahok or fish sauce (optional) and 3 tablespoons of kroeung until the pork has some colour.
+When done, transfer to a soup or stew pot.

 - Heat another tablespoon of cooking oil and pan fry the pea eggplants, continually turning them, until they begin to brown and even char a little.
-Transfer to the soup/stew pot.
+Transfer to the soup or stew pot.

 - If you’re making a soup, add the cups of water/stock and simmer on low heat for at least one hour, stirring and tasting occasionally until the pork is tender.
 The water will give you a lighter soup, the stock a richer and more intensely flavoured soup.
 If you decide to make a curry-like stew, skip the water/stock, simmer on low heat, stirring and tasting occasionally until the pork is tender.

-- Add the tamarind juice when you think the pork is almost done, and taste.
+- Add the tamarind juice when you think the pork is done, taste.
 It should be balanced, both sweet and sour.
-If it’s missing something, add some salt and taste again.
+If it’s missing something, add a pinch of salt and taste again.
 If you want some bite, finely chop the small red chillies, and add those.

 - When the pork is tender, you’re ready to serve.
-It won’t all fit in your pineapple bowl, so pour as much as you can into the pineapple and garnish with Thai basil, and set at the centre of the table.
+It won’t all fit in your pineapple bowl, so pour as much as you can into the pineapple, garnish with Thai basil, and set at the centre of the table.

 - Serve with a big bowl of steamed rice and a small dish of finely-chopped chillis.